CiscoCXSecurity/mat/mat/README.md

 # Mobile Assessment Tool #

-Mobile Assessment Tool or MAT is a tool that automatises an Android or IOS application assessment by performing some static and dynamic checks and producing a JSON report in the end.
+Mobile Assessment Tool or MAT is a tool that automates an Android or IOS application assessment by performing some static and dynamic checks and producing a JSON report in the end.

 The json report can be imported to XDB using the mat import module.